Report of the Commission of Inquiry on Human Rights in the Democratic People's Republic of Korea: Outcome

 Based on the COI findings, on 26 March 2014 the HRC passed a resolution (30 in favor, 6 against, 11 abstentions) urging the General Assembly to refer the findings to the Security Council and for the Security Council to take action, including referral to the International Criminal Court (ICC).

 On 17 April 2014 members of the Security Council convened an informal meeting to hear the panel's views on what should be done next.
 This was an unusually expeditious gathering and the first one to address human rights in North Korea.
 China and Russia did not attend.

+UN General Assembly Resolution 69/188 vote on 18 December 2014 condemning the human rights abuses in North Korea and urging the Security Council to refer the report to the ICC.